core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 The client proceeds according to the following steps.

-1. The client prepares a unicast CoAP group request addressed to the proxy.
-The request specifies the group URI where the request has to be forwarded to, as a string in the Proxi-URI option or by using the Proxy-Scheme option with the group URI composed from the URI-* options (see {{Section 3.5.1 of I-D.ietf-core-groupcomm-bis}}).
+1. The client prepares a unicast CoAP group request addressed to the proxy, and specifies the group URI where the request has to be forwarded to.

+   The client can specify the group URI as a string in the Proxy-Uri Option, or by using the Proxy-Scheme Option together with the Uri-* options (see {{Section 3.5.1 of I-D.ietf-core-groupcomm-bis}}).

+   Alternatively, the client can rely on the analogous options defined in {{I-D.ietf-core-href}}, i.e., on the Proxy-Cri Option conveying a CRI equivalent to the group URI, or on the Proxy-Scheme-Number Option together with the Uri-* options.

 2. The client MUST retain the Token value used for this original unicast request beyond the reception of a first CoAP response matching with it.
 To this end, the client follows the same rules for Token retention defined for multicast CoAP requests in {{Section 3.1.5 of I-D.ietf-core-groupcomm-bis}}.